DanielRunningen/SpeedFriendingMatcher/README.md

 ### `messages`

-This section contains all of the plain text that should sorround the match results.
+This section contains all of the plain text that should surround the match results.
 There is logic to support two messages, one for participants who do find mutual matches, and another for individuals that find no matches.

 #### `matched`

-This hold two seperate texts, `pre` and `post`, that are used to print around the match results.
+This hold two separate texts, `pre` and `post`, that are used to print around the match results.

 ##### `pre`